g-cqd/Fonts/README.md

 ## Is it really free ?

 I don't own any of fonts included here.
+These files are only intended as curation/collection purpose.

-Please, check rights and usage conditions of any font before use it publicly.
+Please, check rights and usage conditions of any font before using it.

+__Purchase the fonts you need if you want to use them.__

 __I DO NOT RECOMMEND USING THESE FILES WITHOUT BEING SURE YOU CAN.__